jadonng/Linux-Monopoly/README.md

    We use file input to load the board stored in board.txt and upload them to the array of board.

 5. Program codes in multiple files:

-action.cpp: functions of buying no-owner land, buying properties, and paying rents to the owner of the land

-action.h: header file of action.cpp

-board.cpp: function of loading board to the array

-board.h: header file of board.cpp

-board.txt: txt file with the attributes of cells

-checkstatus.cpp: function of checking player status of money, items, etc.

-checkstatus.h: header file of checkstatus.cpp

-main.cpp: main program, with the function of action before rolling dices and after rolling.

-printBoard.cpp: function of printing the board alongside the names and prices of the lands on the screen

-printBoard.h: header file of printBoard.cpp

-structures.cpp: function of triggering events of diverse types of cells

-structures.h: declaring the structures, header file of structures.cpp

-wincheck.cpp: functions of checking winning of the players after specific turns and checking if a player broke

-wincheck.h: header file of the wincheck.cpp

    Description of files

 1.)
 Makefile: